MineJoanna/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that adds multiple execute permission
+a script that adds execution permission everybody